jaydeerafael/rFASTCORMICS---French-Collaborator-Data/README.md

 # rFASTCORMICS---French-Collaborator-Data

-This the skeleton 'pipeline' in running rFASTCORMICS using French collaborator data
+The rFASTCORMICS_script.mlx is the skeleton 'pipeline' in running rFASTCORMICS using French collaborator data